-For the 2021-2022 school year, schools were identified based on previous years' performance using definitions and labels as required in the Every Student Succeeds Act (ESSA).
-A Targeted Support and Improvement (TSI) school is one that had at least one underperforming student subgroup in 2018-19.
-An Additional Targeted Support (ATS) school is one that had a student subgroup performing at the same level as the lowest 5% of all schools in the state in 2017-18.
-A Comprehensive Support and Improvement (CSI) school is one whose performance was in the lowest 5% of all schools in the state or had a graduation rate at or below 67% in 2016-17.
+For the 2022-2023 school year, schools were identified based on previous years' performance using definitions and labels as required in the Every Student Succeeds Act (ESSA).
+A Targeted Support and Improvement (TSI) school is one that had at least one underperforming student subgroup in 2022-23.
+An Additional Targeted Support (ATS) school is one that had a student subgroup performing at the same level as the lowest 5% of all schools in the state in 2022-23.
+A Comprehensive Support and Improvement (CSI) school is one whose performance was in the lowest 5% of all schools in the state or had a graduation rate at or below 67% in 2022-23.
 Our school has not been given one of these labels.

 At Crescentwood Elementary School, many students come to school with limited school experience, and oftentimes, already below grade expectations in reading, writing and math.
-Crescentwood Elementary, along with all Eastpointe Community Schools, is in the eighth year of using the MiExcel Blueprint for turning around schools.
+Crescentwood Elementary, along with all Eastpointe Community Schools, is in its first year of utilizing the MiExcel Blueprint for turning around schools.
 Our district turn-around is designed to address student achievement through a very strategic and intentional support structure.
 We are installing district level and building level networks such as instructional infrastructure, intense student support, leadership partners, talent management and teacher collaborative routines to improve student achievement.
 Crescentwood's school improvement plan identifies several researched based objectives, strategies and activities to increase student achievement and provide training to our staff.
 We use assessments such as NWEA, MLPP, MAISA reading and writing, I-Ready Math Diagnostics, and end of unit math assessments to target and teach the foundational skills that our young learners need.
 We use both collaborative practices and progress monitoring to plan differentiated instruction and practice to meet all students' needs.
 We have a multi-tiered system of support that focuses on best practices with quality and rigorous core instruction for all students in Tier I, targeted skills support for identified students with both teachers and paraprofessionals in Tier II and targeted skills support for identified students with a paraprofessional or teacher in Tier III.
 Extended Day and Extended Year programs offer an additional layer of support.
-Technology such as Promethean Boards, laptops, and Chromebooks and iPads are used with IXL math and reading, Exact Path, I-Ready, Clever, Brain Pop and other web based programs to support classroom instruction.
+Technology such as Promethean Boards, laptops, and Chromebooks in coordination with Exact Path, I-Ready, Clever, Brain Pop and other web based programs to support classroom instruction.
 Our local assessment data shows that our strategies, activities and interventions are improving student achievement.